Biggest Games Coming in 2023: All the Release Dates You Need to Know

 The last couple of years have been hard on the games industry.
-The COVID-19 pandemic has disrupted development, leading to several gamesbeing delayed.
+Development teams disrupted by the COVID-19 pandemic had to delay big games, Starfield and the Legend of Zelda: Tears of the Kingdom chief among them.
 But the losses of 2021 and 2022 are the gains of 2023, because we a lot to look forward to this year.
 This list of release dates for notable 2023 titles is already packed, but for now we've only added games set for launch in the first half of the year.
 More will be added as the year progresses and we get more concrete dates.

 2022 was a pretty solid year for games.
 We got an open-world Pokemon, the long-awaited sequel to God of War and, of course, the tour de force that was Elden Ring.
 Only time will determine if the games of 2023 reach those same heights, but the numbers are certainly in our favor.
 Let's just hope Zelda doesn't get delayed again.